mike-mcdonald/pbot-graph/src/document/transportation-system-plan/en/01-introduction/README.md

 9. Airport futures

 Transportation related policies from the 2035 Comprehensive Plan (2015) are located in Chapter 9 (Transportation), Chapter 3 (Urban Design), Chapter 4 (Development) and Chapter 8 (Public Facilities).
-The TSP also includes additional sub-policies and geographic-specific policies and objectives.

-Chapter 9: Transportation (policies are grouped in these subject areas:)

-- Designing and planning

-- Land use, development, and placemaking

-- Streets as public spaces

-- Modal Policies

-- Airport Futures

-- System Management

-- Transportation Demand Management

-- Parking Management

-- Finance, Programs and Coordination

-Chapter 8: Public Facilities

-- Funding

-- Public Benefits

-- Public Rights of Way

-- Trails

-- Stormwater systems

-Chapter 3: Urban Form

-- Citywide design and development

-- Centers

-- Corridors

-- Transit Station Areas

-- City Greenways

-- Employment areas

-- Pattern Areas

-Chapter 4: Development

-- Design and Development of centers and corridors

-- Designing with nature

-Portland Bureau of Transportation also using Comprehensive Plan Chapter 2: Community Involvement for its public involvement policies.
+Portland Bureau of Transportation is also using Comprehensive Plan Ch.
+2: Community Involvement for its public involvement policicies.
+The TSP also includes additional sub-policies and geographic-specific policies.

-Chapter 2 has seven goals and 41 policies.

-Goals:

-- Community Involvement as a Partnership

-- Social Justice and Equity

-- Value Community Wisdom and Participation

-- Transparency and Accountability

-- Meaningful Participation

-- Accessible and Effective Participation

-- Strong Civic Infrastructure

-Chapter 2 policies are grouped in these major areas:

-- Partners in decision making

-- Environmental justice

-- Invest in education and training

-- Community assessment

-- Transparency and accountability

-- Community involvement program

-- Process design and evaluation

-- Information design and development

 ## Seven Outcomes

-Working with our partners at Metro, the Bureau of Planning and Sustainability, and the Oregon Department of Transportation, with direction from the Portland Plan (2012), the Climate Action Plan (2010), Health Equity & the Transportation System Plan Report (2012), and from the Comprehensive Plan Update, PBOT staff developed an outcome based approach to the TSP.
+Working with our partners at Metro, the Bureau of Planning and Sustainability, and the Oregon Department of Transportation, with direction from the Portland Plan (2012), the Climate Action Plan (2010), Health Equity & the Transportation System Plan Report (2012), and from the 2035 Comprehensive Plan, PBOT staff developed an outcome based approach to the TSP.

 These seven outcomes directed policy choices as well as informed the development of criteria for selecting and prioritizing TSP Projects and Programs.
 The Transportation System Improvements Chapter contains details on the citywide project and programs process and evaluation.